NegatioN/BattleRiteStats/_characters/pearl.md

       name: Splash Damage
       type: control
     - color: teal
-      description: Bubble Barrier spawns a tasty fish that heals 10 health and increases damage output by 20 for 4 when picked up.
+      description: Dive heals self for 6 health and other nearby allies for 18 health when emerging from the deep.
-      icon: dba76bbb88cac764f9a8aeff389abb99
+      icon: 6c30b1e6992030e4dae06a355b7a4fb4
-      name: Tasty Fish
+      name: Spring Water
       type: support
-    winrate: '64.7'
+    winrate: '66.7'
   twos:
   - damage: '5.1'
     disable: '0.8'